top of page

 • Support for all Sigfox RC Zones worldwide

-• Options for internal or external antennas, and solar harvesting with 10-year lifetime
+• Options for internal or external antennas, and solar harvesting with a 10-year lifetime

 • Rugged design with IP67/68 protection for indoor and outdoor use